-Vegan Australia agrees with the emphasis of a number of animal welfare standards that regulations should reflect community values and expectations.
+Vegan Australia agrees with the emphasis of the standards that animal welfare regulations should reflect community values and expectations.
 As indicated above, the community expects strong protection for animals.
-We also believe that the community needs to be more effectively educated about the suffering inherent in all parts of the animal agriculture industry, and about the fact that none of the products made by the industry are necessary for human health.
+We also believe that the community needs to be more effectively educated about the suffering inherent in the live export industry, and about the fact that none of the products of the industry are necessary for human health.
 The community must be fully informed in this area so they can make valid conclusions.
-Planning for this education should be part of the Conditions.
+Planning for this education should be part of the standards.

-We propose that the Conditions include deliverables covering honest community education about animal agriculture and the lack of necessity for humans to consume animal products.
+We propose that the standards include deliverables covering honest community education about animal agriculture and the lack of necessity for humans to consume animal products.
 The horrific realities of animal agriculture are unknown by many in the community due to the prevalence of miseducation beginning in childhood and continuing into adulthood.
 Some of this miseducation is perpetuated intentionally by supporters of the animal agriculture industry, however much of it is merely the passing on of falsities by well-meaning people.
 The situation is the same in the context of the belief that animal products are a necessary component in the human diet, despite this belief contradicting the Australian Dietary Guidelines and other major dietetic organisations globally.
 Failing to provide education informing Australians of the realities of animal agriculture and the lack of necessity of the consumption of animal products would result in a skewed community perspective.